-John’s parents, Henry Martin Tozer and his mother Mary Elizabeth Upton married in St Paul’s Church at Gorsedd in 1882 (C08/1/E58).
+John’s parents, Henry Martin Tozer and Mary Elizabeth Upton married in St Paul’s Church at Gorsedd in 1882 (C08/1/E58).

 The 1891 census records that Henry M. Tozer, 37 was a Publican and Coal Dealer who had been born in Cheshire.
 His wife Mary, 38 had been born in Bagillt, Flintshire.
 Their listed children were John Tozer, 9, a Scholar who had been born in Whitford, Flintshire, Elizabeth 5, Annie 4, r Lilie, 2 and Mary A.L.
 Tozer who was 4 months.
 There was a Boarder Daniel Jones, 33 a Coal Miner and two servants, Peter Jones, 22 a Coal Carter and Maggie Hunt, 22 a Domestic Servant.

 I cannot find John nor any of the family on the 1901 census.
 Any help with finding the family on this census would be appreciated.

 The 1911 census shows the family living at Hawarden View, Queensferry.
 Henry Martin Tozer, was 51 and a Porter.
 His wife of 29 years, Mary was 50.
 12 children had been born to them, but they had suffered the loss of 4 of them.
 The listed children still at home were John, 29, a Galvanizer.
 Elizabeth, 24, Lilley, 21, Henry Martin was 17 and an Iron Worker, Maud, 14 and Tom, 12